 Play Dominoes Online

 Dominoes can be played with either 2 or 4 players.
-The game starts with the players shuffling all of the tiles face-down and distributing 7 to each.
+The game starts with the players shuffling all of the tiles face-down and distributing 5 to each when they are 4 players.
+In a 2 player game each player receives 7 tiles.
 The initial starting player is chosen at random from amongst them and places the first tile face up to start the game.

 Tiles and Combinations

-Dominoes is played with 28 rectangular tiles.
+Learning how to play Dominoes is simple, yet exciting.
+It is played with 28 rectangular tiles.
 Each tile is divided by a line into 2 equal spaces (squares) in which are situated numbers from 0 to 6.
 The value of either side is the number of spots (also known as pips).
 The tiles cover all possible combinations with these numbers.